RheaGhosal/MicroWildfire-repo/README.md

 Acknowledgment
 This repository accompanies the IEEE Access paper submission and is maintained by Rhea Ghosal (Westlake High School, TX, USA).
-For questions or collaborations: [add email or GitHub contact]
+For questions or collaborations: [[GitHub contact]](https://github.com/RheaGhosal/MicroWildfire-repo/issues)

 Note: This repository was publicly released in October 2025 to accompany the revised IEEE Access submission.
 It reflects the exact scripts and metrics used to produce Tables 3–6 and fairness results in the final manuscript.